cubenlp/ChatTool/README.md

 [![Updates](https://pyup.io/repos/github/RexWzh/openai_api_call/shield.svg)](https://pyup.io/repos/github/RexWzh/openai_api_call/)
 -->

-A simple wrapper for OpenAI API, which can send prompt message and return response.
+A simple wrapper for OpenAI API, which can be used to send requests and get responses.

 ## Installation